AvanDokkum/avandokkum/README.md

 - 👷 Take a look at my CV at: [avandokkum.github.io](https://avandokkum.github.io)

 - 🌱 At the moment i'm doing:
-     Test Automation with Selenium or Playwright,
+-   Test Automation with Selenium or Playwright,
-     DevOps(CI/CD) & containers(Openshift)
+-   DevOps(CI/CD) & containers(Openshift),
-     genAI for testing,
+-   GenAI for testing.

 - 🐶 My dog's a magician, he's a labracadabrador!